sndnaiajijijwiwsj/Semantics-FSL/README.md

 - Dataset: please download the dataset and put images into the folder data/images

-- Download the embeddings for MiniImageNet by using [MiniImagenet-embs](https://drive.google.com/file/d/1bThqlzJkeE7hx3NU2cWkbpp74wUDtnxd/view?usp=sharing) and place it under `data/miniimagenet/`.
+- Download MiniImageNet and place it under `data/miniimagenet/`.

 ## Running the code